Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Introduction

 \section{Introduction}

-Graph is a natural representation of data with complicated relationships and rich information, such as those present in social networks (e.g., Twitter and Facebook), biological networks (e.g., BioGRID and BioSNAP) and citation networks (e.g., PubMed and arXiv).
-Due to its sparsity, nonlinearty and high-dimensionality, the analysis of graph data is profoundly challenging.
-Recently, a general approach to tackling this problem is graph embedding which aims at learning the low-dimensional representations of nodes.
-The key idea is to encode meaningful information like node features and graph structure into the learned representations (i.e., embedding vectors).
-Based on graph embedding \cite{goyal_graph_2018}, the graph-analytic tasks, such as node classification \cite{kipf_semi-supervised_2017, li_deep_2021} and link prediction \cite{wang_predictive_2017, yu_node_2020}, can be easily performed by employing classical machine learning methods, e.g., a linear support vector machine (SVM) classifier \cite{cui_survey_2018}.

-Node classification has many practical applications such as predicting the user types in e-commence networks \cite{eswaran_zoobp_2017}, assigning topics for papers in citation networks \cite{kipf_semi-supervised_2017} or classifying the protein roles in biological networks \cite{hamilton_inductive_2017}.
+Graphs naturally represent the data with complicated relationships and rich information, as seen in social, biological, and citation networks.
+Since graph-structured data are usually sparse, nonlinear and high-dimensional, the analysis of graph-structured data is challenging.
+To tackle graph-analytic tasks, a common approach is graph embedding which aims at learning the low-dimensional node representation vectors~\cite{goyal_graph_2018}.
+The key idea is to encode meaningful information like node features and graph structure into node representations (i.e., embedding vectors).
+Based on graph embedding, node classification tasks can be performed using classical machine learning techniques like a linear support vector machine (SVM) classifier~\cite{cui_survey_2018}.
+Node classification has many practical applications, such as predicting user types in e-commence networks \cite{eswaran_zoobp_2017}, assigning topics to papers in citation networks~\cite{kipf_semi-supervised_2017}, and classifying protein roles in biological networks \cite{hamilton_inductive_2017}.
 However, in many scenarios, labels are only available for a small subset of nodes due to the high cost and technical difficulty of labeling by human.
-To lessen the requirement of large amount of labeled training nodes, a recent surge of research interest can be seen in graph-based semi-supervised learning which aims at leveraging the ample unlabeled nodes to train together with very few labeled nodes from each class.
+To lessen the requirement of large amounts of labeled training nodes, a recent surge of research interest can be seen in semi-supervised learning on graphs~\cite{kipf_semi-supervised_2017}.

-Many previous studies have shown that the learning accuracy can be significantly improved by unlabeled data if used properly \cite{kipf_semi-supervised_2017, zhu_introduction_2009}.
-Some classical methods \cite{zhou_learning_2004, zhu_semi-supervised_2003} based on label propagation (LP) exploits the graph structure only, but not the node features.
-To utilize both, there are some successful models based on neural networks such as semi-supervised embedding \cite{weston_deep_2008}, Planetoid \cite{yang_revisiting_2016} and graph convolutional networks (GCNs) \cite{gilmer_neural_2017, kipf_semi-supervised_2017}.
-GCNs generalize the powerful convolutional neural networks (CNNs) on Euclidean data (e.g., sentences, images and 3D volumes) to deal with graph data.
-The simplified graph convolution proposed by Kipf and Welling \cite{kipf_semi-supervised_2017} shows impressive performance on semi-supervised learning.
-This pilot work has inspired many follow-up researches \cite{hamilton_inductive_2017, velickovic_graph_2018}.